JohnBehnke/BehnkeDotDev/Content/about.md

 I'm a software developer out of Connecticut.
-Currently, I'm working at IBM doing primarily back-end development with some front-end work sprinkled in.
 I'm into back-end development, mobile development, devops work flows, UI/UX design, and a whole bunch more.

+Currently, I'm a software developer at IBM in the Digital Workplace Engineering group.
+I primarily focus on backend development, but I do frontend work occasionally.

+I received my bachelor's degree in Computer Science at [Rensselaer Polytechnic Institute](https://rpi.edu) in 2017.

 Feel free to reach out to me.
-My résumé and Github accounts are linked here along with a quick link for email.